coderefinery/cmake/_episodes/03-hello-world-cmake.md

 * A single set of build configuration files that work on all platforms
 * Ability to build shared libraries on all platforms that support it
 * Ability to configure files with system-dependent information, such as the location of data files and other information

-- CMake looks for `CMakeLists.txt` and processes this file
-- CMake puts everything into `${PROJECT_BINARY_DIR}` and does not pollute `${PROJECT_SOURCE_DIR}`
-- We can build different binaries with the same source:
-  - Sequential and parallel builds
-  - Debug build or optimized build
-  - Production and debugging compilations